Lot (department): History

 Lot is one of the original 83 departments created during the French Revolution on 4 March 1790.
 It was created from part of the province of Quercy.
 In 1808 some of the original southeastern cantons were separated from it to form the department of Tarn-et-Garonne.
 It originally extended much farther to the south and included the city of Montauban.

 Geography

 Lot is part of the region of Occitanie and is surrounded by the departments of Corrèze, Cantal, Aveyron, Tarn-et-Garonne, Lot-et-Garonne and Dordogne.
+It is named after the river Lot, which in its Occitan name is Olt.

 Cahors is the prefecture of the department, lying in its southwestern part: a medieval cathedral town known internationally for its production of Cahors wine, it lies in a wide loop of the Lot River and is famous for its 14th-century bridge, the Pont Valentré.
 Figeac is a medieval town where Jean-François Champollion, the first translator of Egyptian hieroglyphics, was born, situated in the eastern part of Lot.
 Gourdon, a medieval hilltop town located in Lot's northwestern part, with a well preserved centre, comprises many prehistoric painted caves nearby, notably the Grottes de Cougnac.

 Principal towns

 The most populous commune is Cahors, the prefecture.
-As of 2019, there are 7 communes with more than 3,000 inhabitants:
+As of 2019, there are seven communes with more than 3,000 inhabitants: